mbierlee/poodinis/TUTORIAL.md

 assert(exampleInstance.dependency !is null);
 ```

-It is possible to autowire public as well as protected and private members.
+It is possible to inject public as well as protected and private members.

-Dependencies are automatically autowired when a class is resolved.
-So when you resolve `ExampleClassB`, its member `dependency` is automatically autowired:
+Dependencies are automatically injected when a class is resolved.
+So when you resolve `ExampleClassB`, its member `dependency` is automatically injected:

 ```d
 dependencies.register!ExampleClassA;